What exactly is the role of fitness when it comes to fat loss?

-If you lose weight but your muscle mass decreases while your body fat increases…you’re much more likely to regain the weight simply because your metabolism has slowed down (due to a negative change in body composition).
+If you lose weight but your muscle mass decreases while your body fat increases…you’re much more likely to regain the weight simply because your metabolism has slowed down.
+This is due to a negative change in body composition.

 We don’t sign on for the Yo-Yo diet but it is far more popular than all the others combined.